vittorioromeo/vittorioromeo.info/content/_pages/index/_entries/180_blog_2016_md/11_cpp17_curry.md

 //          single function call to `f`.
 ```

 [`forward_like` is an utility function in my `vrm_core` library](https://github.com/SuperV1234/vrm_core/blob/437a0afb35385250cd75c22babaeeecbfa4dcacc/include/vrm/core/type_traits/forward_like.hpp) that *forwards* the passed argument with the same *value category* of the potentially-unrelated specified type.
+It basically copies the "*lvalue/rvalue*-ness" of the user-provided template parameter and *applies* it to its argument.

 The expression inside the above return type essentially means: *"invoke the original callable object by unpacking `partials...` and `xs...` one after another"*.